FAQ

 A 'producer' required to register is therefore:

-in the case of service packaging, the final distributor of this packaging can also request, as an exception, that the manufacturer / initial distributor of the empty packaging bears the registration requirement.
+An exception may apply to pre-participated service packaging: in the case of service packaging, the final distributor of this packaging can also request that the supplier/initial distributor of the empty packaging bears the registration requirement and other obligations; the final distributor will, however, still be required to register.

-- retail companies located outside Germany that export packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border (subject to registration and system participation for primary and shipment packaging);
+- Retail companies located outside Germany that export packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border

-- retail companies located within Germany that import packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border (subject to registration and system participation for primary and shipment packaging);
+- Retail companies located within Germany that import packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border

-- foreign mail order companies that export packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border (subject to registration and system participation for primary and shipment packaging);
+- International mail order companies that export packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border

-- domestic mail order companies that import packaging filled with goods to Germany, and that are legally responsible for the goods at the time they cross the border (subject to registration and system participation for primary and shipment packaging);
+- Domestic mail order companies that import packaging filled with goods into Germany, and that are legally responsible for the goods at the time they cross the border

-- mail order companies that fill shipment packaging with goods and send it to final consumers (subject to registration and system participation for the shipment packaging).
+- Mail order companies that fill shipment packaging with goods and send it to final consumers

 In general, online retail is subject to the same provisions as mail order companies or businesses.